jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 * Generate IP Core: Once you have verified the hardware behavior and are satisfied with the synthesis results, you can generate an IP core from the synthesized hardware function.
 In Vitis HLS, go to the "Solution" tab and select "Export RTL..." or a similar option depending on your version of Vitis HLS.
 Follow the prompts to generate an IP core.
-This process will generate the necessary VHDL or Verilog files and associated metadata to create an IP core that you can integrate into your Vivado FPGA or SoC design.
+This process will generate the necessary VHDL or Verilog files and associated metadata to create an IP core to integrate into your Vivado FPGA or SoC design.

 ### Create Vivado Project

 * Click *Create New Project*, and click *Next*.
 Then, give your project a name (i.e. project_1) and choose *RTL Project*.
-Making sure the *Project location* is the correct path that you want to save the project.
+Make sure the *Project location* is the correct path that you want to save the project.

 * Select the board, search `pynq` and choose `pynq-z2`, then click *Next* and *Finish*.
-If you do not have it, follow the instructions in the provided link below.
+If you do not have it, follow the instructions in the link below.

   [Add BSP file to Vivado](https://pynq.readthedocs.io/en/latest/overlay_design_methodology/board_settings.html)